Rebel Wilson: Early life and education

-Rebel Melanie Elizabeth Wilson was born on 2 March 1980 in Sydney, New South Wales, Australia. to Sue Bownds and Jack Bounds, who are both professional dog handlers, dog show judges and breeders.
+Rebel Melanie Elizabeth Wilson was born on 2 March 1980 in Sydney, New South Wales, Australia.
+Her parents are professional dog handlers, dog show judges and breeders.
 Wilson grew up in the suburbs of Kenthurst, Parramatta and Castle Hill.
 She attended the independent Tara Anglican School for Girls as a boarder.
 She completed her Higher School Certificate in 1997, achieving a ranking of 99.3, including second place in the state in Food Technology.
-Wilson joined the debating team and a teacher encouraged her to enter Tournament of Minds which she credits for helping her come out of her shell.
+Wilson joined the debating team and a teacher encouraged her to enter Tournament of Minds, which she credits for helping her come out of her shell.
 Wilson worked at a cinema in Castle Hill in her younger years, but quit after patrons recognised her after the showing of her first movie, Fat Pizza.

-Wilson has three siblings: sisters Liberty and Annaleise (who uses the name "Annarchi") and a brother, who uses the name "Ryot".
+Wilson is the eldest of four children, with sisters Liberty and Annaleise (who uses the name "Annachi") and a brother, who uses the name "Ryot".
 Liberty and Ryot appeared on the first season of The Amazing Race Australia in 2011, where they were the first team eliminated.
 Wilson has stated that, according to her grandmother, her great-aunt was Lillian Disney, who was married to Walt Disney until his death in 1966.
 Wilson stood by this belief in court, despite there being no evidence to support the claim; it continues to be disputed by genealogist Dale Sheridan.

 Wilson's first career choice was mathematics.
 She told The Sydney Morning Herald, "I was very academic at high school and was always good with numbers."
 She attended the University of New South Wales, graduating in 2009 with Bachelor of Arts (Theatre and Performance Studies) and Bachelor of Laws degrees.
 She planned to be a lawyer, but decided against corporate life and went to the United States to act.
 A former Rotary International youth ambassador for Australia, she was based in South Africa for one year, where she contracted malaria.
 She has spoken of malaria-induced hallucinations, where she saw herself as an actress who had won an Oscar, convincing her to pursue an acting career.